jiho283/ProPerSim/README.md

 ---

 ### Step 2.
-Install requirements.txt
-1. Create a conda environment using requirements.txt.
+Create a conda environment using requirements.txt.
-`conda create -n propersim python=3.10`
+1. `conda create -n propersim python=3.9.12`

 2. `conda activate propersim`

 3. `pip install torch torchvision torchaudio psutil` (depending on your hardware)

-4. `pip install flash-attn --no-build-isolation`
+4. `pip install flash-attn --no-build-isolation` (depending on your hardware & system)

 5. `pip install -r requirements.txt`

+**Note**: The version that ran on our server system used Python 3.9.12, torch 2.7.0, torchaudio 2.7.0, torchvision 0.22.0, and flash-attn 2.3.4.

 ## Running a Simulation (Non-visualization Mode)
 When visualization is disabled, the simulation can run efficiently.
 If you set VISUALIZATION in utils.py to "novis", the simulation will run without visualization.
 Navigate to `reverie/backend_server` and run `reverie.py`.